Tehuelche people: Relations with Welsh settlers

 Welsh settlers arrived in the Tehuelche lands of the lower Chubut Valley in 1865.
 Relations were mostly amicable and have been described as mutual feelings of "trust and admiration".
 Paternalistic attitudes toward the Tehuelche were common among the Welsh.
-There was a widespread critical view of the Argentine militaries' treatment of the Tehuelche and of traders who provided Tehuelches with alcohol and weaponry.
+There was a widespread critical view among the Welsh of the Argentine militaries' treatment of the Tehuelche and of traders who provided Tehuelches with alcohol and weaponry.

 Abduction and forced exhibition

 As early as the second half of the 19th century, Tehuelche groups were abducted and displayed against their will in countries such as Belgium, Switzerland, (Germany), France and England.
 More specific data shows that a chief known as Pitioche and his wife and child were captured.
 Reports of these shocking facts form part of Christian Báez and Peter Mason's book Zoológicos humanos (Human Zoos).

 Anthropologist Robert Lehmann-Nitsche was also criticized for having studied members of the Tehuelche people who had been abducted and were exhibited in circuses.